-14. Requirement to subcontract public works contracts or activities
+14. Requirement to subcontract public works contracts or activities.

-(1) Every contract for public works granted to an individual or entity other than a Ugandan company or citizen, shall contain a requirement for such individual or entity to subcontract at least forty per cent of the contracted works to a Ugandan entity.

-(2) A person to whom subsection (1) applies shall clearly state in its bid the Ugandan entity it shall subcontract part of its contracted works to.

-(3) The Minister may from time to time, by notice in the gazette, amend the minimum portion of a contract that is to be exclusively subcontracted to Ugandan Companies or individuals in subsection (1).
+- (1) Every contract for public works granted to an individual or entity other than a Ugandan company or citizen, shall subject to fulfilling the eligibility requirements under section 16 of this Act, contain a requirement for such individual or entity to subcontract at least forty per cent of the contracted works to a Ugandan company. - (2) An individual or entity to whom subsection (1) applies shall clearly state in its bid the Ugandan entity it shall subcontract part of its contracted works to. - (3) The Minister may from time to time, by notice in the Gazette, amend the minimum portion of a contract that is to be exclusively subcontracted to Ugandan Companies or individuals in subsection (1).

-15. Liability for subcontracted works
+15. Liability for subcontracted works.

-A person who subcontracts part of its contracted works under section 14 shall at all times be responsible for the performance of the contract and shall, without recourse to the subcontractor, provide the relevant security and funds for the performance of the contract.
+An individual or entity who subcontracts part of its contracted works under section 14 shall at all times be responsible for the performance of the contract and shall, without recourse to the subcontractor, provide the relevant security and funds for the performance of the contract.

-16. Eligibility of Ugandan entity to be subcontractor
+16. Eligibility of Ugandan entity to be subcontractor.